TT--/TT--.github.io/_projects/2011-Mechatronics-Part-Sorting.markdown

 ---
 title: Parts Inspection and Sorting System
-subtitle: Atmel AVR-controlled conveyor belt
+subtitle: Conveyor Belt, 4 sensors, 2 motors, Microcontroller
 websiteurl: https://github.com/TT--/projects-portfolio/blob/master/sorting-system.c
 websitename: C Code on GitHub
 date: 2011-01-02
 img: mecha.jpg
 thumbnail: mecha-thumb.jpg
-alt: Magnetic modelling of inductively coupled coils for wireless power
+alt: Parts inspection and sorting system using AVR microcontroller.
 description: >
-    The position of an object is detected by phototransistor as it moves down a conveyor.
-The relative surface reflectivity is measured for 4 object types.
+    Sorting system for four types of object: white or black plastic, aluminum or steel.

+    As it moves down the conveyor, the part's position is detected by phototransistor.
+Another sensor is then activated to measure its relative surface reflectivity.
 A container rotated by stepper motor is positioned to catch the object as it leaves the conveyor.

-    **Implemented** interrupts to handle ADC results and monitor inputs from optical and Hall Effect sensors.
+    **Implemented** interrupts handling ADC results and inputs from optical and Hall Effect sensors.

-    **Adapted** design to address hardware physical characteristics: Increased speed of parts bin rotation (system bottleneck) by dynamically adjusting motor coil energization delays.
+    **Adapted** design to address physical hardware constraints: Increased speed of parts bin rotation (system bottleneck) by dynamically adjusting delay between motor coil energizations.

-    **Solved** switch bouncing using an integer variable as a shift register.
+    **Solved** switch bouncing in software by sampling a bit stream to detect transition edge.

-    **Linked queue** stores known objects: part is enqueued when classified and dequeued when leaving the belt.
-A count of measured and sorted parts is displayed by LEDs.
+    **Linked queue** stores known objects: enqueue as part is classified and dequeue when part leaves the belt.
+LEDs display a count of measured and sorted parts.
 ---